miadey/Thai/README.md

 This unique tech stack allows us to create a secure, scalable backend, while also focusing on a clean, easy-to-use, and interactive frontend.
 Whether you're a seasoned developer or just starting out, we hope you find the Thai Stack approach as exciting as we do.

 Please feel free to explore the code and contribute.
 Happy coding!

+# Fast start
+The Thai stack is a minimalist MVC development framework aiming at lowering the entry to blockchain development.